no-chris/chord-symbol/README.md

 especially in chords charts available online (but that is true for printed material as well).
 Who write the "theoretically" correct `C(add9,omit3)` instead of the incorrect, but widely used, `Csus2`?

-For this reason, `chord-symbol` offer a `shortNamings` option for chord rendering, which is supposed to better reflect current usages.
+For this reason, `ChordSymbol` offer a `shortNamings` option for chord rendering, which is supposed to better reflect current usages.
 Main differences are:

 | Default ("academic") | Short namings |